 Best for combining driving and teaching

-As a Driving Instructor you could earn anywhere between £20-£30 per hour, depending on what area you teach in and whether you choose to take the franchise route with a driving school, rather than going it alone.
+As a driving instructor, you could earn anywhere between £20-£30 per hour.
+This will depend on what area you teach in and whether you choose to take the franchise route with a driving school, rather than going it alone.

 Best for building community links

-Bus Drivers are friendly, reliable faces in the community who like being in the driver’s seat, whilst providing great quality customer service.
-The role is well-suited to individuals who enjoy routine (as bus routes follow a set path), enjoy meeting lots of different types of people and can work flexible hours – which could include early mornings, late evenings and/or weekends.
+The role is well-suited to individuals who like routine (as bus routes follow a set path), enjoy meeting lots of different types of people, and can work flexible hours – which could include early mornings, late evenings, and/or weekends.

 Many companies are willing to train career changers – with no previous experience – on the job.